 We endeavour to do our best for all children, but if there are any concerns we encourage those involved to approach the class teacher in the first instance.
 If there are still matters arising, then the SENCo or Headteacher should be contacted and a meeting will be arranged in order to find a solution.

 Parents/carers are informed about the SEND information, advice and support service (SENDIASS Service) so that they can obtain support, advice and information if they wish.
-A link to this service is available via our website.

 Professional development for staff